Proof of identity

 Authorised person in a foreign country A person in a foreign country who is authorised by law in that jurisdiction to administer oaths or affirmations or to authenticate documents.

-Justice of the Peace or Notary Public A Justice of the Peace or Notary Public.
+Justice of the Peace or Notary Public A Justice of the Peace or Notary Public exercising functions at a place outside the Commonwealth and the external territories of the Commonwealth.

 Medical and Pharmacy Medical Practitioner; Dentists; Pharmacists; Chiropractor; Nurse; Midwife; Optometrist; Physiotherapist; Occupational Therapist or Psychologist.